golangci/misspell/README.md

 $ misspell -help
 Usage of misspell:
   -debug
         Debug matching, very slow
-  -error
+  -dict string
+        User defined corrections file path (.csv).
+CSV format: typo,fix -error
         Exit with 2 if misspelling found
   -f string
         'csv', 'sqlite3' or custom Golang template for output -i string
         ignore the following corrections, comma-separated -j int
         Number of workers, 0 = number of CPUs
   -legal
         Show legal information and exit
   -locale string
         Correct spellings using locale preferences for US or UK.
 Default is to use a neutral variety of English.
 Setting locale to US will correct the British spelling of 'colour' to 'color'
   -o string
         output file or [stderr|stdout|] (default "stdout") -q    Do not emit misspelling output
   -source string
+        Source mode: text (default), go (comments only) (default "text") -v    Show version and exit
-    	Source mode: auto=guess, go=golang source, text=plain or markdown-like text (default "auto") -w	Overwrite file with corrections (default is just to display)
+  -w    Overwrite file with corrections (default is just to display)
 ```

 ## FAQ